Isaiah

 • Life lived in an Edenic garden (Ezek.
 36:35; Rom.
 8:18-23).

-3. The King who does not fail under the New Covenant of the Holy One (40-66).
+3. The Israel of Messiah shall not fail under the New Covenant of the Holy One (40-66).